"Are you training the next generation of construction project managers?"

 Are you training your Project Managers (construction managers, site managers, site agents)?

-Many projects fail due to poor project management.
+Many construction projects fail due to poor project management.
 Contractors are continually bemoaning the fact that they can’t get good people anymore.
 But what are these contractors doing about it?
-They seem to think they can simply approach a recruitment agency, or advertise, and they’ll have ‘ready-made’ experienced and skilled project managers wanting to work for them whenever they’re required.
+They seem to think they can simply approach a recruitment agency, or advertise, and they’ll have ‘ready-made’ experienced and skilled construction project managers wanting to work for them whenever they’re required.
 Yes, there are some excellent project managers, but the chances of one of them knocking at your door when you need them are slim.
 Unfortunately there are also plenty of poor project managers and some of these may knock on your door.
+Employing the right people in construction

 So what can contractors do about the skills shortage – or are they just going to whinge and blame the lack of skills for poor performance, without actually doing anything positive to rectify the situation?

-My journey to becoming a project manager – and going further
+My journey to becoming a construction project manager – and going further

 I was fortunate that as a newly qualified civil engineer I applied for several jobs and most companies offered me a job – so I had choices.
 I selected what I saw as a growing contractor that executed projects I was interested in.
 They had recently been awarded a large civil construction project where they needed me, so I thought it would be good experience.
 Oh, and of course the pay was better than most of the others.
 But I made a fortunate choice.